Littleton, as liaison to pension board, didn't know about lawsuit

 We asked Littleton this morning about how, as liaison, she could not have known about this case.

-Here response, received at 4:54 p.m.: "As the liaison, I am not a voting member and so was not allowed to be part of any executive sessions where this may have been discussed."
+Her response, received at 4:54 p.m.: "As the liaison, I am not a voting member and so was not allowed to be part of any executive sessions where this may have been discussed."